MB-Makaan/World-Happiness-Report/README.md

 Generosity - The extent to which Generosity contributed to the calculation of the Happiness Score.

-Log of GDP per Capita/GDP Relation to Happiness - The extent to which GDP contributes to the calculation of the Happiness Score.
+Log of GDP per Capita/GDP in Relation to Happiness - The extent to which GDP contributes to the calculation of the Happiness Score.

 Healthy Life Expectancy - The extent to which Life expectancy contributed to the calculation of the Happiness Score.